awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.AzureSQL.md

 1. For **Connection name**, enter a name for your database\.
 AWS SCT displays this name in the tree in the left panel\.

 1. Use database credentials from AWS Secrets Manager or enter them manually:
-   + To use database credentials from Secrets Manager, use the following insructions:
+   + To use database credentials from Secrets Manager, use the following instructions:

      1. For **AWS Secret**, choose the name of the secret\.